irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Can now one-shot headshot any enemy (except Dozers and cpt.
 Winters).
 * Now balanced around BODYSHOTS, and how many bullets it takes to kill enemies in the body.
 This makes most snipers a great option for people with lazy aim. (for those who prefer to pop heads, use semi-auto snipers)
 * All sniper rifles that come by default with a scope had their conceamnet stat decreased by 1, but all scope attachments will now increase your total concealment instead of reducing it, allowing you to use a holo sight instead of the default scope without losing concealment (because this makes no sense in vanilla).
+* Wallbaning was removed from all snipers with 1300 and less damage to make higher end sniper rifles have something unique going for them.

 ### New damage classes